 This one may sound simple, but knowing the value of a prospect is vital, especially immediately after the purchase stage.
 Sometimes you may think you don’t have a big customer, but if this is a SaaS or Tech company that’s just received funding, you know they’re going to be a big customer for the business.

 Investing extra product mentoring is ideal to make sure the customer successfully onboard, as 75% of all users will churn within 90 days.
 Also for a big customer or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
 That way support teams can work proactively to help reduce churn.

 3. Customizing workflows based on the profile of the customer

 Here the customer success manager should liaise with an account manager in the support team.
 Good account management helps the customer roll out the software at their company.

-This process helps the customer shape the software to be compatible to their requirements.
-It also shares knowledge and helps the customer develop their business – a healthy step towards building a long lasting relationship.
+This process helps the customer shape the software to be compatible with their requirements.
+It also shares knowledge and helps the customer develop their business – a healthy step towards building a long-lasting relationship.